Hogan Lovells

 Chart of law firm revenue and profit per equity partner

-Hogan Lovells is the 4th biggest law firm in the UK by revenue.
+Hogan Lovells consistently ranks among the biggest law firms in the UK by revenue.
 In 2024, its revenue was £2.32 billion.
-It was the first time its revenues have passed the £2 billion mark.

 How much does a partner at Hogan Lovells make?